AngelList Holdings, LLC and AngelList Advisors, LLC

 b.
 The Start-up, or the Start-ups in a particular microfund, is participating in or within the past 24 months has successfully completed an Approved Incubator Program.
 Canadian Quality Investors may invest in (i) syndicates in which the Start-up is an Eligible Canadian Start-up that is participating in or has successfully completed an Approved Incubator Program, or (ii) microfunds that only invest in Eligible Canadian Start-ups that are participating in or have successfully completed an Approved Incubator Program.

 c.
-Other Start-ups or microfunds -- Subject to limits on the number of Canadian Quality Investors.
-Over the period commencing on March 27, 2017 and ending on the expiry of the Decision up to a maximum of 1,000 Canadian Quality Investors may invest with one or more syndicates or microfunds that meet one of the following criteria.
+Other Start-ups or microfunds – Subject to limits on the number of Canadian Quality Investors.
+Over the period commencing on March 27, 2017 and ending on March 27, 2021 up to a maximum of 1,000 Canadian Quality Investors may invest with one or more syndicates or microfunds that meet one of the following criteria.

 (1) For Syndicates: